daredia/image-annotation/README.md

 # image-annotation
-  > Image annotation endpoint and admin panel
+  > MVP for an image annotation endpoint and admin panel

 ## Getting Started